 If you want to sell a house with code violations in Connecticut, but do not want to go through the hassle of pulling permits, hiring a contractor and spending a ton of money, read on and find out how it can be done.

-What are building codes and why might I get a code violation
+What are building codes and why might my house get a code violation?

 According to the Contractor’s Guide to the Building Code the purpose of a building code is to provide minimum standards for safety, health, and general welfare including structural integrity, mechanical integrity, means of egress, fire prevention and control, and energy conservation.